apache/shardingsphere/docs/document/content/test-manual/pipeline-e2e-test/_index.en.md

 ### Running the test case

-All property values of `it-env.properties` can be introduced by the Maven command line `-D`, and its priority is higher than that of the configuration file.
+Any property of `it-env.properties` could be defined by Maven command line parameter `-D`, and its priority is higher than configuration file.

 #### Native environment setup

-The user starts ShardingSphere-Proxy locally in advance, along with dependent configuration centers (such as ZooKeeper) and databases.
+Start ShardingSphere-Proxy, registry center (e.g. ZooKeeper) and database.
-The port required for ShardingSphere-Proxy is 3307.
+Suppose ShardingSphere-Proxy port is 3307.
-Take MySQL as an example, `it-env.properties` can be configured as follows:
+Take MySQL as an example, `it-env.properties` could be configured as follows:
 ```
 pipeline.it.env.type=NATIVE
 pipeline.it.native.database=mysql